symfony/symfony-docs/cookbook/templating/namespaced_paths.rst

             );
         ));

+.. versionadded:: 2.8
+    Prior to Symfony 2.8, these paths were not warmed during cache warming.

 The registered namespace is called ``foo_bar``, which refers to the ``vendor/acme/foo-bar/templates`` directory.
 Assuming there's a file called ``sidebar.twig`` in that directory, you can use it easily: